sundgenomics/sundgenomics.github.io/peer_learning.md

 ## Financial Responsibility for Courses

-Peer Learning participants are responsible for coordinating with their Principal Investigators (PIs) regarding the funding of the online courses.
+Peer Learning participants are responsible for agreeing with their Principal Investigators (PIs) regarding the funding of the online courses.
 While some groups may have a credit card to cover the subscription-based payment model, others can seek reimbursement.
 It is highly encouraged by the management of CPR and renEW for researchers who require bioinformatics training to take advantage of these courses.

 ## Course Registration Process